KTRayudu/IPD/work/forge/llm/IPD-LLM-Agents3/README.md

 ### Episode Structure

-- Each run: 5 episodes × 20 rounds = 100 rounds total
+- Each run: 50 episodes × 20 rounds = 1,000 rounds total
 - Each round: all three agents receive their history window and produce reasoning + decision
 - Each episode end: all three agents write a strategic reflection
-- Reflections are injected into the next episode's context (when reset=True)
+- Reflections are injected into the next episode's context (when `reset_conversation_between_episodes=True`)

 ---